did:me Method Specification (v1)

 4.3 Protocol buffers

-Due to the size of post-quantum keys, did:me documents MAY use Protocol Buffers as an optional (and preferred) transport/storage encoding.
+Due to the size of post-quantum keys, implementations MAY use a Protocol Buffers serialization as an implementation detail for transport or storage.
+This specification does not define a normative Protocol Buffers mapping.

 The DID Document JSON is a projection output derived from the core.
 Protocol Buffers bytes MUST NOT be used for CID derivation or authoritative signature verification.